aadarsh-khirwal/Sigma-Computing-Dashboards/README.md

-# Sigma-Computing-Dashboards
-"Showcasing dashboards and visualizations built using Sigma Computing, including KPI charts, bar graphs, pie charts, maps, pivot tables, and advanced filtering features.
-Demonstrates my growing proficiency in data visualization and analysis with Sigma Computing."

 # Sigma Computing Dashboards

 This repository highlights my learning journey with **Sigma Computing**, a powerful platform for data visualization and analysis.
 I’ve explored its capabilities to build interactive dashboards, work with data effectively, and create impactful visualizations.

+## **Overview**
+Sigma Computing enables users to create insightful dashboards and visualizations seamlessly.
+With its intuitive interface and robust features, it’s a great tool for exploring and presenting data.

 ---